 We even build teams in business.
 Team building is one of the most interesting aspects of sports.
 Just look at all of the attention the NFL, NBA, MLS and MLB get putting together teams on draft day.
 Is this really any different than what we do in the corporate world.
 In sport things like chemistry are critical.
 Is it different at your company, probably not. in sports individuals on teams compete almost daily not only against other teams but with their own teammates for starting roles and playing time.
 In business we do the same.
 We are asked to cooperate with other employees while at the same time understanding that you may be in a battle for a promotion or for a piece of the salary pie.

 Good teams, good mangers use competition and cooperation to reach the pinnacles of sport championships.
 Why not learn from the masters of competition to build teams and inspire success?
 Business is a race.
 Sometimes it’s a sprint to the finish, often a marathon.
-But certainly it is about being mentally prepared, having the mental skills and understanding how the game is played.
+But certainly it is about being mentally prepared, having the mental skills and understanding how the game is played in order to be able to control all of the aspects of running a business, having the ability to understand how your businesses needs pipeline sales management is not something that comes easy, first you will need to have the right mindset to visualize your business needs.

 Learn about how “Sport Psychology Explains the World” and apply it to your daily life and to business.
 Certainly don’t forget about sport.
 Maybe the “two strokes aside” will get you a raise.